mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-reading-writing.md

 		point = rs.PointCoordinates(id)
 		file.write(str(point) + "\n")
 ````
 Keep in mind that 'points' in the script are not the same as 'point objects' in the Rhino file.
-As you can see in the above, the script looks at the selected objects and extracts the x,y,z points to write to the file.
+Points are a list of x,y,z coordinates and point objects are objects in the Rhino file that have, among other properties like display color or layer, a location - the point coordinates.
+As you can see in the above, the script iterates a list of IDs -those of the selected point objects or point clouds, and extracts the x,y,z coordinates to write to the file.
+The exported points are only the x,y,z coordinates of the point objects.

 For more information on reading and writing from Python, see the [Python Methods in File Objects documentation](https://docs.python.org/2/tutorial/inputoutput.html#methods-of-file-objects)